octobercms/docs/3.x/extend/importexport/importexport-model.md

 ---
 # Import Export Model

+Import and Export models define the logic used when processing the import or export action, extending the `Backend\Models\ImportModel` and `Backend\Models\ExportModel` models respectively.
+These models are designed to be used with the [Import Export Controller](./importexport-controller.md), however, it is possible to work with them directly in PHP.

 ## Import Model

 For importing data you should create a dedicated model for this process which extends the `Backend\Models\ImportModel` class.
 Here is an example class definition: